Cord Meyer (politician): Life

+His three elder sons worked in their fathers' companies, Robert worked in W. R. Grace and Company, and the younger Cord was a secretary in the United States Diplomatic Service.

+Death

 Meyer died at his home in Great Neck from ptomaine poisoning on October 14, 1910.
 He bought the estate, known as The Cove, several years beforehand.
 He was buried in the All Saints Churchyard in Great Neck.